jc4-mp/docs.jc4mp.com/docs/server-api/world.md

 # World

-Server-related APIs.
+World-related APIs.

 #### `World.SpawnVehicle(name: string, vec3: position, vec3: rotation): Vehicle`

 Spawns a vehicle at the given position with the given rotation.
+For a complete list of vehicle names, see [Vehicle List](/reference/vehicle-list).

 Example:
 ```lua